Employee Insurance Benefits

 And employees will have online access, 24/7/365, to see benefits, claims and other important info about their employee benefits.

-Many employers who contact us for the first time have more questions than ideas about what they would like to see in benefits.
+Employers who contact us for the first time have more questions than ideas about what they would like to see in benefits.
 If that is where you are give us a call, (919) 357-6637.
 Or if you would like to see some of our ideas complete the form below and Chip will send you an email with recommended quotes of insurance (including examples of what is working with local businesses like yours).
 All in a conversational, easy to understand explanation of the details Chip is known for.
-You can review the information, then follow up with your questions via email, phone call, text, Zoom / Facetime or an in person meeting.
+You can review the information, then follow up with your questions via email, phone call, text, Zoom / Google Meet or an in person meeting.

 group_vet.png

-Note: Privacy is something we take seriously, and keeping the information you shared private is of utmost importance to us.
-We do not share any information with third parties.
+Note: Privacy is something we take seriously.
 The minimum of information is shared with an insurance company to put together a detailed free quote and illustration for you.